Consensys/0x-review/report/2_system_overview.md

 ## `TokenRegistry`

-The `TokenRegistry` contract contains a curated list of contract addresses for popular, existing ERC-20 tokens, as well as related metadata including the name, ticker symbol, and a storage hash for the logo on both Swarm and IPFS.
+The `TokenRegistry` contract contains a curated list of contract addresses for popular, existing ERC-20 tokens, as well as related metadata including the name, ticker symbol, and hashes for querying Swarm and IPFS.
 This token metadata is used to populate the UI developed by the 0xProject team.

-It owned and controlled by single address (see Governance below), which can add or remove token addresses from the listing.
+It is owned and controlled by a single address (see Governance below), which can add or remove token addresses from the listing.

 The `TokenRegistry` is separate from the core business logic of the protocol, and supports the use of the system's UI designed by the 0xProject team.
 The protocol is not limited to tokens listed in the registry, and users are free to specify other tokens for exchange.
 It is not truly a part of the protocol, but has some curatorial influence on which tokens are likely to be traded most often.